Last Updated on December 23, 2022 by Janine

 Regardless, it depends on what you are looking to experience.
 If you simply want to take part in the festive mood, anywhere will suffice.

 If you’re looking to party, larger cities are likely your best bet, as they typically offer free concerts and events.
-There is usually a free performance by a well-known Mexican artist in Mexico City’s Zócalo on this day.
+There’s usually a free performance by a well-known Mexican artist in Mexico City’s Zócalo on this day.

 Dreaming of experiencing Dia de la Independencia in Mexico City?
 Base yourself in one of these gorgeous vacation rentals!

-Dia de Muertos, or Day of the Dead as we know it in English, is a holiday dating back to pre-Columbian times which celebrates the lives of our departed loved ones.
+Dia de Muertos, or Day of the Dead as we know it in English, is a holiday dating back to pre-Columbian times that celebrates the lives of our departed loved ones.

 Each year in late October, families build altars, or ofrendas, to honor loved ones who have passed away.

 They adorn the altars with flowers, papel picado, candles, and photos of the people they wish to remember.
-Many people also place food and other items their loved ones enjoyed on the altar.
+Many people also place the favorite foods and other items their loved ones cherished on the altar.
+There are many symbols and motifs that are associated with Day of the Dead, each with its own special meaning.

 Some families like to decorate the tomb of their departed family members and will even sit in the cemetery on the Dia de Muertos and share a meal with them.